 - Aquastat (optional)

-Your outdoor boiler may be getting older.
+Your outdoor wood furnace may be getting older.
 This means that the electronics are wearing out.
-Again, all outdoor boilers are designed to outlast their electronics so these parts will most likely fail during the life of your outdoor boiler.
+Again, all outdoor wood burners are designed to outlast their electronics so these parts will most likely fail during the life of your outdoor boiler.
 You just never know when they will fail - it could be Christmas morning!

 An electronic component could also fail when the temps are below zero and other critical components will freeze and be destroyed before spare parts can arrive!
 Get these spare parts now before it is too late, and while supplies are easily available.